 The Best Natural Oils for Blowdrying Hair (Heat Styling)

 A safe bet would be to avoid combining oils and a heat styling device but if you like using oil for everything to do with your hair like I do, then there are some oils that work with heat styling without damaging hair.
 They are:

-My personal favourite is grapeseed oil.
-These oils have a very high smoking point and can tolerate the high temperatures of a blow dryer, flat iron or curler up to 500 F.
+My personal favorite is grapeseed oil.
+These oils have a high smoking point and can tolerate the high temperatures of a blow dryer, flat iron or curler up to 500 F.

 The Worst Natural Oils for Heat Styling

 There are many oils that degrade when heated up but there are some that do not do well at all with heat and shouldn’t be used for heat styling: